 The Williamson Community Leadership Program, the name of both the organisation and the program, was founded in 1990.
 It was an innovative program bringing together aspiring leaders from a range of industries and sectors to learn from each other and other leaders, to broaden their outlook and experience, and to contribute back to the community through both their careers and their voluntary work.

-In recent years, LV has moved to become a self-sustaining social enterprise, delivering more than 20 other leadership programs each year to a variety of organisations and demographics, and maintaining a network of more than 1,000 skilled leaders to effect “leadership impact” in the community.
+In recent years, LV has moved to become a self-sustaining social enterprise, delivering more than 20 other leadership programs each year to a variety of organisations and demographics, and maintaining a network of more than 1,500 alumni to effect “leadership impact” in the community.

-Leadership Victoria continues to evolve as a leader among leadership organisations but with the original goals from 30 years ago still in place – to foster and develop a new generation of leaders.
+Leadership Victoria continues to evolve as a leader among leadership organisations but with the original goals from 30 years ago still in place – to foster leadership that inspires, connects and transforms.